Dikmit02/BE_assignment/README.md

 # Description

-## Backend Implementation Using NestJS, Express, TypeScript, and MySQL
+## Backend Implementation Using NestJS, Express, TypeScript, and Postgres

 ### Overview
-This document outlines the backend implementation for signup, login and profile features using NodeJS with ExpressJS framework and a MySQL database.
+This document outlines the backend implementation for login , profile, getProducts, getMyProducta and getMyAnalytics features using NodeJS with ExpressJS framework and a Postgres database.
 The application is implemented using NestJS, which is a scalable, efficient, and structured server-side Node.js framework built with TypeScript.
 It also uses Express.js under the hood and is compatible with the majority of Express.js middleware.

 ### Code Structure
 The main file of the application is located at apps/rest/src/main.ts.
 This file creates a factory module similar to an Express app.
 The code is organised using the repository pattern for DB operations, making it modular and maintainable betterprogramming.pub.